nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

    :depth: 2

 This light bulb sample demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a white dimmable light bulb device.
-This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network or on top of a Wi-Fi network.
+This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network or on top of a Wi-Fi® network.
 Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific light bulb device.
 You can use this sample as a reference for creating your own application.